fossabot/clecx/stage0/README.md

 ## Not much is commited, a little bit is on another VCS
 # The Stage0 Compiler

-### Why Python, the slowest language, a language that should never be used for interpreters?

-Prototyping speed.
+We are using Xmake for this.
+Why?
+Because I love xmake.
+How to run it?
+Use `xmake` to generate it and then run `xmake run` to run it.
+You need to install [xmake](https://xmake.io)

+### Runtime speed is useless right now

+Prototyping speed is the only important thing.
 The stage0 compiler will never be used after I finish it.
 This is why I do not intend to spend much time on this process.
 Do not worry.
 I just want to get something up and running.

 ### Where is the stage0 compiler?
 /stage0